-Over the course of this program, you will take 40-credits worth of core biology courses, regardless of whether you choose the B.S. or B.A. track.
-Both tracks also require you to take 15 Core courses in the liberal arts.
+Over the course of this program, you will take 22 credits worth of core biology courses, regardless of whether you choose the B.S. or B.A. track.
+Both tracks also require you to take courses in chemistry, mathematics, and the liberal arts.

 Life After Fisher

 The biology program at Fisher prepares you for a variety of career and post-graduate options.
 In addition to graduate study, alumni of the program have gone on to distinguished careers in, among others:

 - Medical professions

 The Integrated Science and Health Sciences (ISHS) Building provides greater avenues for the cross-disciplinary scientific learning and research initiatives at Fisher.More on ISHS